tannerdolby/metagen-docs/docs/options/custom-tags.md

 # Custom Tags
 The following represents custom metagen options.

-## Options
+## Parameters
-The following are the custom parameters this plugin supports.
+The following options are supported by this plugin.

 ### custom
 An option for generating custom tags.
 Accepts an array of "element" arrays.
 E.g. `custom=[["meta", "", {name: "myCustomTag", content: "foo" }]]`